 14. All students will be required to be trained in our HIPAA regulations.

-You can look at a list of our electives by clicking on this link: Electives List
+You can look at a list of our electives here.

-Not all of the electives in the electives list are open to visiting students.
-Specifically, visiting students are not allowed on longitudinal electives (course numbers begin with the letter “L”), and are generally not allowed on our required Acting Internships or Primary Care Selectives (courses with course numbers that look like this: _ P C _ _ or _ A I _ _ or USHAI.
+Not all of the electives in the list are open to visiting students.
+Specifically, visiting students are not allowed on longitudinal electives (course numbers begin with the letter “L”), and are generally not allowed on our required Acting Internships (courses with course numbers that look like this: A I _ _ or USHAI).
 Electives that take place here on our main campus in Little Rock usually have course numbers that start with the letter “U”.
-Electives with course numbers starting with other letters are generally out in the state away from Little Rock at our AHEC sites.
-Regardless of where the elective is located, you must make arrangements through Ms. Williams as noted below.
-If you have a question about whether a particular elective is open to you, just contact Ms. Williams.
+Electives with course numbers starting with other letters are generally across the state at our Regional Program sites.
+If you have a question about whether a particular elective is open to you, contact Ms. Jessica White.